hisarciklilar/fun_fact_stats/README.md

 2. Designing online games starting from the very basic and advancing further as understanding improves.

-  Although this is integrated into the design, and a placeholder navigatikon item annd a page is included, this will not be actioned within this project.
+  Although this is integrated into the design, and a placeholder navigation item and a page is included, this will not be included in the checks provided below.

 The inspiration for this page came from the book "Lady Testing Tea: How Statistics Revolutionized Science in the Twentieth Century" by David Salsburg.
 Hence, the first fun fact on the site is Lady Testing Tea.
 The aim is to add new stories, new fun facts regularly to keep the users of the website engaged.